10 Signs of Internet Addiction that are Commonly Mistaken

 5. Lack of Control

 Have you ever looked at the clock and realized you’ve been online for hours longer than you thought?
-If this is a chronic symptom for you, it doesn’t necessarily mean you’re having fun but may mean that you have a lack of control over your Internet use.
+We all lose track of time every once in a while.

 6. Medical Problems